stefaleon/Giphy-Service-API/README.md

 ### 09 GiphyService

-* Implement the IGiphyService interfae in the GiphyService class.
+* Implement the IGiphyService interface in the GiphyService class.
 * The GetRandomGifBasedOnSearchCriteria implementation now calls the ReturnRandomGifBasedOnTag method from the IGetRandomGif interface (not implemented yet).

+### 10 IGetRandomGif

+* Add the declaration for the ReturnRandomGifBasedOnTag method in IGetRandomGif.